 - Distinct COVID SAFE and COVID CARE Zones – separate areas with clear signage and protocols

 - Rigorous Physician and Staff Protocols – daily screening, universal masking and access to PPE

 - Heightened Sanitization – enhanced cleaning of surfaces and plenty of hand sanitization stations

-- Access to COVID-19 Testing – in-house, rapid testing for patients, physician and staff who require it
+- Access to COVID-19 Testing – send out testing available through emergency room provider services; rapid testing for patients, physicians and staff, if required

 - Precautions for Patients and Visitors – provision of face masks, hand sanitizer and physical distancing